Open-Science-Online-Grocery/online-grocery/README.md

 online grocery store.
 The Researcher Portal is a companion Rails app to allow researchers to customize the behavior of the React app.

-Any changes to the database schema must be coordinated with the client's student developers, and they should be included on any merge requests that affect the pre-existing database tables or the grocery store React app.

-The pre-existing database tables are:

-* `categories`
-* `subcategories`
-* `products`
-* `participant_actions` (formerly `users`)

 ## Initial setup